Reading time: 7 min

 Where is it performed?

 ECT is performed in a specialist medical centre.
-It may be performed during a hospital admission, or you may have to go to the hospital for the day.
+It may be performed during a hospital admission, or patients who are not hospitalised may need to go to the medical centre, where they are put under observation for a few hours until the end of the ECT session or after it.

 Situations of special care